Analyst, Special Projects

 She received a B.A. in Economics from Macalester College in Minnesota.

-Leigh is an Officer on the Strategic Initiatives team at Calvert Foundation, focused on the design and implementation of investment initiatives based on key social impact areas, such as the Women Investing in Women Initiative launched last year.
+Leigh is a Senior Officer on the Strategic Initiatives team at Calvert Foundation, focused on the design and implementation of investment initiatives based on key social impact areas, such as the Women Investing in Women Initiative launched last year.
 Leigh is currently leading Calvert Foundation’s work to develop a new initiative to engage diaspora communities to invest in the economic development of their country of origin or heritage.

 Prior to Calvert Foundation, Leigh spent time at the National Economic Council and also worked with a microinsurance NGO in New Delhi to create an impact assessment framework for field programs.
 Leigh completed a Princeton-in-Asia fellowship in Hangzhou, China and holds a B.A. in Economics from Boston College.